Moonbase59/azuracast_xmltv/README.md

 _Station RSS 2.0 Feed, as seen by Nextcloud (v0.12.0 and up)_

 Note all this _may_ work on Windows machines, but I don’t know.
 I’m a Linux guy.
+You’ll run it on your AzuraCast server anyway, right?

 ## Installation